Safe Learning Control with Optimality and Stability Guarantees: Introduction

 \section{Introduction}

-{\xyw In practice, safety, optimality and stability are three important design objectives for control systems, especially safety-critical and resource-constrained systems \cite{chriat2023optimality, wang2022geometrically}}. { As an effective approach to simultaneously consider} stability, optimality and safety, safe optimal control has { attracted increasing} attention in the control community { in the past few years, which} aims to stabilize dynamical systems while minimizing a user-defined cost function and adhering to certain safety constraints. { It} has been successfully applied { in various practical scenarios}, such as autonomous driving \cite{cao2022trustworthy} and trajectory optimization \cite{nakka2021chance}.
+{\xyw In practice, safety, optimality and stability are three important design objectives for control systems, especially for safety-critical and resource-constrained systems \cite{chriat2023optimality, wang2022geometrically}}.
+As an effective approach to simultaneously consider stability, optimality and safety, safe optimal control has attracted increasing attention in the control community in the past few years, which aims to stabilize dynamical systems while minimizing a user-defined cost function and adhering to certain safety constraints.
+It has been successfully applied in various scenarios, such as autonomous driving \cite{cao2022trustworthy} and trajectory optimization \cite{nakka2021chance}.

-So far, many approaches, such as model predictive control and safety filter, to name a few \cite{wabersich2023data}, have been investigated to address safe optimal control problems.
+Many approaches, such as model predictive control and safety filter, have been investigated to address safe optimal control problems \cite{wabersich2023data}.
 However, these approaches require accurate system information to project the optimal controller into the safe input set, and thus cannot rigorously guarantee safety in the presence of disturbances.
 As an effective tool for designing optimal controllers for uncertain systems, reinforcement learning (RL) has been studied for addressing safe optimal control problems by using some technical strategies, such as external knowledge \cite{du2023safelight}, reachability analysis \cite{selim2022safe}, and worst-case criterion \cite{he2024trustworthy}.

-Despite their success in practical applications, { these approaches encounter a serious} challenge of computational cost, especially for high-dimensional systems.
-To reduce the computational burden, the concept of control barrier function (CBF) was introduced in \cite{ames2017control} as a safety constraint to certify the forward invariance of a safety set.
-Two notions of CBF are commonly utilized { i.e., reciprocal CBF (RCBF) and zeroing CBF (ZCBF).
-The former goes to infinity when approaching the boundary of the safety set, while the latter vanishes}.
+Despite their success in practical applications, these approaches encounter a serious challenge of computational cost, especially for high-dimensional systems.
+To reduce the computational burden, the concept of control barrier function (CBF) was introduced in \cite{ames2017control} as a safety constraint to certify the forward invariance of a safe set.
+Two notions of CBF are commonly utilized, i.e., reciprocal CBF and zeroing CBF.
+The former goes to infinity when approaching the boundary of the safe set, while the latter vanishes. {\xyr In \cite{xiao2021high}, a high-order zeroing CBF is proposed to address high-relative-degree constraints. }